Getting HTTP 500 internal server error

-- Try reloading the web page (press F5) to see if the error can be cleared up.
+- Try reloading the web page (press Ctrl+R on your keyboard, or click the reload icon ↻ in your web browser) to see if the error recurs.

 - Try coming back to the web page at a later time.
-If you're not the webmaster, it's likely that they are working on the problem.
+The site's webmaster or web developers are likely working on the problem.

 500 error webmaster troubleshooting

-If you are responsible for the script or page generating this error, below are steps that can be taken to help identify and fix this error with your script.
+If you are responsible for the script or page generating this error, the following steps may help identify and resolve it.

 Script is not set as executable

-All scripts uploaded to a server must have execute permissions (e.g. chmod 755 or -rwxr-xr-x).
-If you are uploading the file through a graphical FTP program such as FileZilla, right-click the file on the Server and click File permissions to see the permissions.
+All scripts uploaded to a server must have execute permissions (e.g., chmod 755 or -rwxr-xr-x).
+If you're uploading the file through a graphical FTP program such as FileZilla, right-click the file on the Server and click File permissions to see the permissions.

 File is not being uploaded as ASCII (Text)

-When uploading any Perl or PHP script file you need to make sure that the file is uploaded in ASCII (Text) mode and not Binary mode.
-If your program is uploading the files and mode is automatically be set, try switching to manual and make sure it is ASCII (Text) mode.
+When uploading any Perl or PHP script file, make sure that the file is uploaded in ASCII (text) mode and not binary mode.
+If your program is uploading the files and mode is automatically be set, try switching to manual and make sure it is ASCII (text) mode.

-If you are uploading a Perl script (files ending with .pl or .cgi,) it must have a shebang as the first line and a content-Type line before any print command.
-Below is what we recommend having at the top of all your Perl script file.
-Adding the fatalstobrowser line to our script will print any error to the browser window, which helps debug the script if there are errors in it.
+If you're uploading a Perl script (files ending with .pl or .cgi), it needs a shebang as the first line and a Content-Type line before any print line.
+Below is what we recommend having at the top of all your Perl script files.
+Adding the "fatalsToBrowser" line prints any error to the browser window, which helps debug the script if there are errors.